rdnajac/cpp-sandbox/docs/index.md

 ```

 > [!WARNING]
-> It looks like we can't export `using` declarations on Apple clang version 15.0.0 (clang-1500.3.9.4)
+> Turns out we can't export `using` declarations
+> on Apple clang version 15.0.0 (clang-1500.3.9.4).

 ## Error Handling